komali2/blog/content/posts/rent-motorcycle-taiwan/index.md

 In any case, you know, ride to your comfort and all that, and if you think your experience is good enough to ride in a foreign country, when doing so, try to keep the speed reasonable.

+# Renting in Taiwan

+The company we always use is [Motor Rental Town](https://facebook.com/pg/MRTTYPZ).
+They have locations all over Taiwan and can handle whatever rental situation you want: day rental, multi-day, pick up in one city and drop off in another, etc. Their prices are also pretty good.

+Motor Rental Town divides their bikes into several categories based on performance.
+Unfortunately the only way to view the options are by [looking at this year's photo album](https://www.facebook.com/media/set/?set=a.634250758003717&type=3) on Facebook.
+For motorcyclists, I recommend their "Type-C" classification, which in 2022 includes two bikes I can strongly recommend: the Yamaha MT-07 for a more upright ride and the Honda CBR500R for a sportier ride.
+This classification will run 1500 NTD per day, or about 50 USD a day.

+To rent a bike, message Motor Rental Town on Facebook messenger.
+I agree that this sucks, but this is just how many things are done in Taiwan - at least you don't need to message them on Line instead.
+They have a template they'll send back that'll ask for things like dates of rental, 3 bike choices, etc. Usually the person on the other end will be helpful in terms of recommending what kind of split you should do, or whether you should adjust your times a bit to save some money.

+When it's time to pick up, you'll head to whatever location you're renting from, walk through an active motorcycle shop and car wash to wherever they keep their desk, and show your passport and international driver's license.
+They'll photocopy both, have you fill out some paperwork regarding insurance, photocopy everything again, stamp a bunch of stuff, take payment, and give you a receipt that essentially is a sort of guarantee for the both of you that no actual motorcycle "sale" has happened.
+Try not to lose this, when you give the bike back, it'll get stamped again with proof that you returned the bike.

+They'll probably walk you out to the bike, show you how it works (just let them, it'll take like 2 minutes tops), and advise you to take some pictures and videos of the bike's state.
+Make sure to focus on common scratch and drop points so you don't get blamed for a drop you didn't do!
+Though, in my experience over tens of rentals, these guys are very honest.

+Once the capitalist rituals are complete, you're free to go!
+On a totally empty tank of gas.
+They'll probably tell you where the nearest gas station, so hit that, and then ride! (upside: you can and should return the bike on an empty tank)

 # Tips

 Taiwan has some specific weirdness about its road rules.

+## Hook Turns

 There's many things to be aware of if you're on a White or Green plate bike.
 First is the "hook turn."
 These vehicles can't make left turns at many lights, especially in the city.
 I thought it was a bit silly at first but honestly the roads are chaotic enough without scooters randomly darting to the left lane and then across all of oncoming to make a turn.
 It's better this way, trust me.